 Knowing how to stand up for yourself in a variety of situations, as well as when to let things go, is a self-confidence skill worth cultivating.
 Assertiveness requires an inner honesty about what you are feeling, what you want, what you value, and what your boundaries are, and then the courage to express one or more of those to someone in your world.
 The strength you gain from being assertive will build your confidence in who you are and what you stand for.
 (For details on “The Assertiveness Habit,” click here.)

 7. Prepare some scripts to help you process negative feedback.

 This idea is from fellow PT blogger Alice Boyes’ new book, The Healthy Mind Toolkit.
 Instead of feeling crushed by negative feedback or criticism, you can learn to welcome it as a stimulus to growth.
-However, in the moment, you could over-react and come across defensively.
+However, in the moment, you could overreact and come across defensive.
 That’s why having a few “scripts” to pull out can help you.
 Try a few of these scripts or create your own:

 - “I hadn’t thought of it that way before.
 Thanks for the feedback.”

 - “I’m going to think over what you said.
 How about if I get back to you tomorrow?”

 - “Although I didn’t care for the way you said it, I think you’ve got a point.
 I’m going to make a change.”